SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/languages/cobol.md

 ### Making Copybooks Available to the Analysis

 Copybooks are, by definition, COBOL files that are not syntactically valid by themselves.
 However, copybooks are usually needed to properly parse COBOL programs.
-Thus, paths to the copybooks must be listed through the `sonar.cobol.copy.directories property`.
+Thus, paths to the copybooks must be listed through the `sonar.cobol.copy.directories` property.

 ### Raising Issues Against Copybooks